practicalli/clojure/thinking-functionally/partial-functions.md

 (map (partial reduce +) [[1 2 3 4] [5 6 7 8]])
 ```

-In the above example we mapp the partial reduce function over each element of the vector, each element being a collection.
+In the above example we map the partial reduce function over each element of the vector, each element being a collection.

 # Using partial to set a default value